craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Outlander Nomad
 You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], hunting and raiding to survive.
 Life is hard, and although your clan makes things easier, the sands turn the strongest willed among you insane.
 You understand that all meat is meat, and all creatures must eat.

 The Outlander Nomads have no sense of honorable war, you are fighting to the death every time.
-Neith
+Neither do the Nomads have a sense of greater community, you are a member of your Clan exclusively.

 You gain +2 to your *Constitution Score* and +1 to your *Dexterity Score*.
 You are proficient in the *Perception* and *Insight* Skills.
 You know [[Infernal (language)]] and [[Desertspeech (language)]].